HarrisonDavidson/hello-i-think-i-love-you/README.md

 interface.
 It is a work in progress that I expect to update over time as I learn to program in C#.

+To play:
+Clone this repo,
+cd into the directory,
+dotnet run.